nsmn83/nsmn83/README.md

 ### Projects that I'm working on this semester:
 • A Django + React web app to connect passengers.
 (2 person project)<br>
 • Mobile version of web abb to connect passengers.
 (2 person project)<br>
-• A Django + Figma book review web app that analyzes the emotional tone of reviews using sentiment analysis (group project).<br>
+• A Django + Figma book review web app that analyzes the emotional tone of reviews using sentiment analysis (4 person project).<br>
 • A Java Swing app for displaying and saving information about your favorite sports teams and players.<br>

 ### How to find me?: